-The specific focus of our 2020 program will be based on two characteristic formats – a physical object (a book) and an event (a conference/lectures).
+The specific focus of our 2020 program will be based on two characteristic formats – a physical object (a book) and an event (a workshop and a lecture with discussion).

-The conference entitled Gentrification in Post-Socialist Countries will include contributions by four selected creatives with a follow-up discussion.
-The conference will be held within the program of the exhibition Karlin ExChange, running from the end of February till April 2020 in Prague.
-The exhibition will compare the former industrial neighborhood of Prague before and after the devastating floods of 2002.
-It will highlight the rapid urbanization by the private sector of this area as well as its gentrification.
+The workshop entitled Speculative Scenarios of Affordable Housing on Rohan Island will include contributions by three selected creatives who will work with teams from Prague.
+The event will be held within the program of the exhibition Karlin ExChange.
+The exhibition compares the former industrial neighborhood of Prague before and after the devastating floods of 2002.
+It highlights the rapid urbanization by the private sector of this area as well as its gentrification.

-As part of Future Architecture Call for Ideas 2020, VI PER Gallery is launching its first open call for a publishing project.
+As part of Future Architecture Call for Ideas 2020, VI PER Gallery launched an open call for a publishing project.
 The book will be published by VI PER Gallery currently establishing new and diverse publishing activities.
 This started with our first book Steel Cities: The Architecture of Logistics in Central and Eastern Europe, an exploration into the landscapes of outsourcing that are growing around the Western Borders of Eastern Europe (published in 2019 in collaboration with Park Books).